Shafiq-456/Cric-IQ-/README.md

 ## 🎯 What is CricIQ?

-CricketIQ is an intelligent cricket assistant that lets you ask any cricket question in plain English and get smart, data-grounded answers instantly.
+CricIQ is an intelligent cricket assistant that lets you ask any cricket question in plain English and get smart, data-grounded answers instantly.

 **Ask anything like:**
 - *"Who is the best batsman against fast bowlers?"*